 Black Pepper Croutons:

-Cut one slice of your favorite bread into small 1/3″ cubes- I cut off the edges.
+Cut one slice of your favorite bread (can be gluten free) into small 1/3″ cubes- I cut off the edges.

 Cook in leftover bacon oil, over low – medium heat, turning until crisp and golden all over.
 Add a small pinch of sea salt.